 This report is an annual update of the food and feed regulations and governmental enforcement mechanisms and bodies in Senegal.
 It includes references to the Codex Alimentarius system in Senegal, as well as, guidance on import procedures and documentation.
-There are no new standards for 2012.
-Note that much of the contact information and ministry names have changed with the change in administration.
+There are no new standards for 2013.